rclone/rclone/docs/content/chunker.md

 chunker will then add metadata to all files, even small.
 However, this can double the amount of small files in storage and incur additional service charges.
-You can even use chunker to force md5/sha1 support in any other remote at expence of sidecar meta objects by setting eg. `chunk_type=sha1all` to force hashsums and `chunk_size=1P` to effectively disable chunking.
+You can even use chunker to force md5/sha1 support in any other remote at expense of sidecar meta objects by setting eg. `chunk_type=sha1all` to force hashsums and `chunk_size=1P` to effectively disable chunking.

 Normally, when a file is copied to chunker controlled remote, chunker